Gopal Gurunath Bewoor: Commissioned into the Indian Army

 Bewoor was commissioned a second lieutenant on the Special List, Indian Land Forces on 15 July 1937.
 On 10 August 1937 he was attached to the 2nd Battalion, Green Howards, and saw action during operations in Waziristan.
 On 10 August 1938 he was admitted to the Indian Army and posted to 5th Battalion 10th Baluch Regiment (now 12 Baloch), with which he saw action in Burma.
-His seniority as a second lieutenant was antedated to 30 August 1936 and he was promoted lieutenant 30 November 1938.
-In July 1945, he was transferred from the 5th Baluch and went on to attend the Staff College course at Quetta, and then he was appointed as the Under Secretary (Military) to the Viceroy's Coordination Council.
+His seniority as a second lieutenant was antedated to 30 August 1936 and he was promoted to lieutenant 30 November 1938.
+In July 1945, he was transferred from the 5th Baluch and went on to attend the Staff College course at Quetta, and then he was appointed the Under Secretary (Military) to the Viceroy's Coordination Council.
 He was the only Indian officer to have achieved this feat.

 At Independence in 1947, Bewoor was the Secretary of the Army Partition Committee in 1947, which determined the allotment of weapons, equipment and regiments that were to remain in India or to be allotted to Pakistan.
 Since his parent regiment - the Baluch - went to Pakistan, he was transferred to the Dogra Regiment and promoted to acting lieutenant colonel in December 1947.
-With a view to imparting basic military training to school and college students, he was appointed as the Director of the NCC (National Cadet Corps) in April 1948 with the acting rank of full colonel, and was promoted substantive major on 30 August 1949.
+With a view to imparting basic military training to school and college students, he was appointed the Director of the NCC (National Cadet Corps) in April 1948 with the acting rank of full colonel, and was promoted to substantive major on 30 August 1949.